Elizaveta-Kozerenko/Elizaveta-Kozerenko/README.md

 ## Hi, I am Elizaveta Kozerenko 👋
 - 😄 I am an Artificial Intelligence and Computer Science graduate of the University of Birmingham (2024)
-- 🔭 Currently working as a as a Junior Python ML Developer
 - Python | AI & ML | Software Development
 - 📫 You can reach me out on [LinkedIn](https://www.linkedin.com/in/elizaveta-kozerenko-11b369256/)
 - 📫 Or by contacting me on my email: eekozerenko@gmail.com